Pumpkin Spice Season

 "Oh my gourd!
 Not yet!" #triggerwarningpumpkinspice

 Guess what time of year it is again, folks?
-Love it or hate it, today is the day Starbucks releases its Pumpkin Spice Lattés!
+Love it or hate it, this is the season of all things Pumpkin Spice, including the ubiquitous Pumpkin Spice Lattés from a well known coffee franchise!
 This Royal Pumpkin Spice tartan (designed by yours truly) was inspired by the young ladies at the San Jose School of Highland Dancing, who welcome this harbinger of fall with great glee.
-Based on Royal Stewart, this tartan is a whimsical nod to the traditional colours and flavours of the season.
-Considered the Holy Grail of coffee drinks, the Pumpkin Spice Latté craze started in 2003, though this namesake spice combination's spicy origins go back to the 1950's.
-And in related news, remember when people posted joke items supposedly made in pumpkin spice flavour?
-Well this year, there really is a LIMITED EDITION PUMPKIN SPICE SPAM!
-So ... if you've been looking for the quintessential white elephant joke gift for any Secret Santa games, this might be it! 🎃☕
+Based on Royal Stewart, this tartan is a whimsical nod to traditional colours and flavours of the season.
+Considered the Holy Grail of coffee drinks, the Pumpkin Spice Latté craze started in 2003, though this namesake spice combination's spicy origins go back to the 1950's when spice companies released combinations of cinnamon, ginger, nutmeg, and allspice for as an easy way to flavour a pumpkin pie.
+Today, you can get pumpkin spice ice cream, candy, yogurt, perfume, water, and personal products!
+If you were lucky enough to get a can of 2019's LIMITED EDITION PUMPKIN SPICE SPAM, you have the quintessential white elephant (or pumpkin spice elephant) gag gift for any Secret Santa games. 🎃☕

 "I spilled my Pumpkin Spice Latté, and now a bunch of ants are making brunch plans and doing yoga."